-This scenario comes round much more often that you think.
+This scenario comes round much more often than you think.
 Usually, it’s a combination of two factors.

-We had received the first draft on a Thursday or Friday, we produced an internal version of the heads over the weekend, we had a call over the weekend to make sure everyone on our side was happy with them, and sent them across on Monday.
+We received the first draft on the Thursday or Friday, we produced an internal version of the heads over the weekend, we had a call over the weekend to make sure everyone on our side was happy with them, and sent them across on Monday.